-No optical astrometric observations taken at the stations of the International Latitude Service (ILS) were used when creating the BIH optical astrometric series that was used to generate COMB2002 (Li 1985; Li and Feissel 1986).
-The ILS polar motion measurements (Yumi and Yokoyama 1980), which are based solely upon latitude observations made at the ILS stations are, therefore, independent of those comprising COMB2002 and have, therefore, been combined with them to form POLE2002.
+No optical astrometric observations taken at the stations of the International Latitude Service (ILS) were used when creating the BIH optical astrometric series used in COMB2003 (Li 1985; Li and Feissel 1986).
+The ILS polar motion measurements (Yumi and Yokoyama 1980), which are based solely upon latitude observations made at the ILS stations are, therefore, independent of those comprising COMB2003 and have, therefore, been combined with them to form POLE2003.
 Being based solely upon latitude observations, the ILS series contains no UT1 measurements, but consists solely of polar motion measurements that span 1899.8-1979.0 at monthly intervals.
 Although no uncertainties are given with the individual polar motion values, the precision with which they have been determined is estimated to be 10-20 mas (Yumi and Yokoyama 1980, p.
 27).
 An initial uncertainty of 15 mas was, therefore, assigned to each of the ILS polar motion values.
 Since this assigned measurement uncertainty will be adjusted later, its initial value is arbitrary as long as it is not zero and serves merely as an a priori estimate to be used in the series adjustment procedure described below.

-The ILS series was combined with COMB2002 to form POLE2002 after: (1) correcting the ILS series to have the same bias, rate, and annual term as COMB2002; (2) applying a constant multiplicative scale factor to the measurement uncertainties of the ILS series so that its residual, when differenced with COMB2002, had a reduced chi-square of one; and (3) deleting those data points, if any, whose residual values were greater than four times their adjusted uncertainties.
-Again, due to software limitations associated with the need to correct the annual term, these adjustments were determined separately for the x- and y-components of the ILS polar motion series by fitting a bias, rate, and annual term to the difference of the ILS series with COMB2002 during 1962.0 to 1979.0.
+The ILS series was combined with COMB2003 to form POLE2003 after: (1) correcting the ILS series to have the same bias, rate, annual, and semiannual terms as COMB2003; (2) applying a constant multiplicative scale factor to the measurement uncertainties of the ILS series so that its residual, when differenced with COMB2003, had a reduced chi-square of one; and (3) deleting those data points, if any, whose residual values were greater than four times their adjusted uncertainties.
+Again, due to software limitations associated with the need to correct the annual and semiannual terms, these adjustments were determined separately for the x- and ycomponents of the ILS polar motion series by fitting a bias, rate, and these seasonal terms to the difference of the ILS series with COMB2003 during 1962.0 to 1979.0.
 The measurement uncertainties of the ILS polar motion values were adjusted by determining and applying a scale factor that made the residual of this fit have a reduced chi-square of one.
-During this procedure to determine uncertainty scale factors and bias, rate, and annual term corrections, no outlying ILS data points were deleted since no data points had residual values greater than four times their adjusted uncertainties.
-Tables 3 and 4 give the resulting uncertainty scale factors and values and 1σ standard errors of the bias, rate, and annual term corrections thus determined for the ILS series.
+During this procedure to determine uncertainty scale factors and bias, rate, and seasonal term corrections, no outlying ILS data points were deleted since no data points had residual values greater than four times their adjusted uncertainties.
+Tables 3 and 4 give the resulting uncertainty scale factors and values and 1σ standard errors of the corrections to the bias, rate, annual, and semiannual terms thus determined for the ILS series.

-A Kalman filter was then used to combine the ILS series with the adjusted BIH and space-geodetic series that comprise COMB2002; this was done after applying to the ILS series the corrections for bias, rate, annual term, and measurement uncertainty given in Tables 3 and 4.
-The resulting combined Earth orientation series, POLE2002, consists of values (Figure 6a and 6b) and 1σ standard errors (Figure 6c and 6d) for polar motion and its rate that span from January 20, 1900 to December 22, 2002 at 30.4375-day intervals.
+A Kalman filter was then used to combine the ILS series with the adjusted BIH and space-geodetic series that comprise COMB2003, after applying to the ILS series the uncertainty scale factors and corrections to the bias, rate, annual, and semiannual terms that are given in Tables 3 and 4.
+The resulting combined Earth orientation series, POLE2003, consists of values (Figure 6a and 6b) and 1σ standard errors (Figure 6c and 6d) for polar motion and its rate that span from January 20, 1900 to January 21, 2004 at 30.4375-day intervals.

-A COMBINED EARTH ORIENTATION SERIES: POLE2002
+A COMBINED EARTH ORIENTATION SERIES: POLE2003

 Figure 6.
-Plots of the x-component of polar motion (6a), the y-component of polar motion (6b), the 1σ formal errors of the x-component of polar motion (6c), and the 1σ formal errors of the y-component of polar motion (6d) as given by the combined polar motion series POLE2002.
+Plots of the x-component of polar motion (6a), the y-component of polar motion (6b), the 1σ formal errors of the x-component of polar motion (6c), and the 1σ formal errors of the y-component of polar motion (6d) as given by the combined polar motion series POLE2003.